castroben/transaction-classification/README.md

-# transaction-real-time-analytics
+# real-time transaction classification
-Prototype for applying ML classifier to credit card transactions in real time.
+Prototype for processing records in real-time using Spark and Kafka.